digital-raven/superdate/README.rst

 ----------
 The parse_date function parses dates from strings.
 These can be plain iso strings or coloquial enslish strings.
-Plain english strings are parsed with down to minute precision.
+Plain english strings are parsed with down to second precision.

 If a time was detected, then a datetime will be returned.
 If no time information was detected then a date object will be returned.
 A